A topic from the subject of Biochemistry in Chemistry.

 Key Points:

-• Amino acids are organic compounds that contain both amino and carboxylic acid functional groups.
+• Amino acids are organic compounds containing both amino (-NH2) and carboxyl (-COOH) functional groups.
+They are the building blocks of proteins.

-• Proteins are biomolecules made up of chains of amino acids linked by peptide bonds.
+• Proteins are biomolecules composed of one or more chains of amino acids linked by peptide bonds.
+These chains are called polypeptide chains.

-• Protein structure is essential for their function and can be classified into four levels: primary, secondary, tertiary, and quaternary.
+• Protein structure is crucial for its function and is categorized into four levels: primary, secondary, tertiary, and quaternary.

 Primary Structure: